NativeScript/docs/content/guide/ui/button.md

 `<Button>` is a UI component that displays a button which reacts to a user gesture.

-For more information about the available gestures, see [Gestures in the documentation](/guide/ui/gestures).
+For more information about the available gestures, see [Gestures](/guide/ui/gestures).

+---

 <!-- /// flavor plain -->